descope/descope-java/README.md

 String description = "Optional description to briefly explain what this role allows.";
 List<String> permissionNames = Arrays.asList("My Updated Permission");

+// In case roles are on tenant scope, use the overloaded functions that has the tenantId parameter

 try {
     rs.create(name, description, permissionNames);
 } catch (DescopeException de) {